 For the Car Seat Check, we use a Graco SnugRide 30 rear-facing infant-safety seat, a Britax Roundabout convertible child-safety seat and Graco high-back TurboBooster seat.

-Latch system: The Lancer's two sets of lower Latch anchors are easy to find in the outboard seats.
-They sit in large slits in the seat upholstery.
-Three tethers sit on the rear shelf behind the backseat's head restraints.
-They're easy to use and sit under plastic covers.
+Latch system: The Lancer has two sets of lower Latch anchors in the outboard seats.
+The anchors, which sit behind large slits in the leather seats, are accessible.
+Three tether anchors are on the rear shelf and are easy to use.

 Editor's note: For three car seats — infant-safety seat, convertible and booster seats — to fit in a car, our criterion is that a child sitting in the booster seat must be able to reach the seat belt buckle.
 Parents should also remember that they can use the Latch system or a seat belt to install a car seat.